jiraroj-wir/AoC-2015-elixir/README.md

 At the end of the day, Elixir is a functional language that encourages immutability, composability, and clean code.
 It won’t solve the problem for you — but it’ll make you feel clever solving it.

-> *Thoughts, rants, and “aha!” moments after finishing all 25 days will appear here.*

-For deeper thoughts, odd bugs, and Elixir lessons learned, see [MEMO.md](MEMO.md).
+> For deeper thoughts, odd bugs, and Elixir lessons learned, see [MEMO.md](MEMO.md).

 ---